justin8/portinus/README.md

 ## Why Portinus?
 Why not use docker application bundles/swarm/deploy?
 Docker Application Bundles deployed via swarm are great, but in order to support horizontal scaling for many of the features in docker, you lose much of the composability and many features, such as network_modes and some other more complex interdependencies.

+## Features
+* Automatic timer-based stack restart
+* Automatic health-check-based stack restart (just define a health check in your compose file and it works like magic!)

 ## Usage
 *NOTE*: For all possible options, please use `portinus --help` and `portinus <command> --help` for more information.